 Guest house Roji to Akari ― Located in front of Minamidera which is one of the Art House Project, this guest house was renovated from the traditional house.
 Quiet area to stay.

-sana mane ― Glamping resort where you can stay in the dome style tent, surrounded by mountains.
-In front of the tent, you can have private beach to yourself!
+sana mane ― Glamping resort where you can stay in a dome style tent, surrounded by mountains.
+In front of the tent, you can have a private beach to yourself!

 Visiting a remote island will be a completely different experience from visiting only urbanized areas.
-Get unwind in the refreshing island while exploring the impressive museums and galleries!
+Get unwind on the refreshing island while exploring the impressive museums and galleries!

 Articles you might also like